Cooops/abupower/README.md

 - `gen_utils.py` - As the name states, contains general utilities that are used a large number of times in different files.
 - `build_dataframes.py` - Used to call every database related function and populate the respective pandas dataframes, representing easy-to-proces containers to pass data around in and manipulate.
 - `fetch_active_products.py` - A script to fetch active listings using eBay's `Finding` API (findItemsByKeywords).
 Ran automatically once a day via a scheduled cron-job.
 - `fetch_completed_products.py` - A script to fetch completed listings using eBay's `Finding` API (findCompletedItems).
 Ran automatically once a day via a scheduled cron-job.
-Run on a cron-job once a day.
+Ran automatically once a day via a scheduled cron-job.
 - `populate_active_meta_data.py` -  A script to calculate the stats for all of the active listings in the database before populating a meta_data table.
 Ran automatically once a day via a scheduled cron-job.
 - `populate_completed_meta_data.py` -  A script to calculate the stats for all of the completed listings in the database before populating a meta_data table.
 Ran automatically once a day via a scheduled cron-job.
 - `populate_historical_data.py` -  A script to calculate the stats for all of the completed listings in the database before populating a meta_data table.
 Ran one time as needed, particularly when adding an entirely new set to the system (i.e. Arabian Nights).